Vlad3Design/FadeLine/README.md

 # FadeLine

 Clarity in the chaos.
 FadeLine dims the noise so your thoughts can speak.
+Made for Obsidian.

 ![FadeLine Plugin](FadeLine.jpg)